cbmuser/MPG/README.md

 GND    : 0V

-GND also to GND under P15
+GND also to GND near P15